The Telegraph

 That's all been done & it's a great little bar again now too.
 No where near as revolutionary music wise, as that wouldn't really be possible - but cute none the less.

-We were in there for a cheeky shandy, when we had Toots & Maytals on round the corner at the Boiler Shop a couple of years ago.
+We were in there for a cheeky shandy, when we promoted Toots & Maytals round the corner at the Boiler Shop a few years back.

 Old Skool